 Building a culture of rigorous and respectful engagement on campus and beyond

-Civil discourse is a fundamental feature of a healthy democracy: we can make headway on the many pressing problems that we face only if we’re able to talk about them openly, vigorously, and respectfully – especially when we disagree.
+Our democracy depends on building civic trust through improved mutual understanding and shared problem-solving.
+We can make headway on the many pressing problems that we face only if we’re able to talk about them openly, vigorously, and respectfully – especially when we disagree.
 This is all the more important at a leading public university.

-With this in mind, and building on CEHV's work on Ohio State's Shared Values and its new Civil Discourse Project, we have created Civil Discourse for Citizenship, an initiative dedicated to promoting respectful debate across differences on campus and beyond.
+With this in mind, and building on CEHV's work on Ohio State's Shared Values and Civil Discourse Project, we have created Civil Discourse for Citizenship, an initiative dedicated to promoting respectful debate across differences on campus and beyond.

-New Civil Discourse Framework
+The 4Cs: A Civil Discourse Framework

 A rationale explaining what civil discourse is and why it’s important